 Another factor in sleep deprivation is overstimulation.
 Not only does drinking stimulants like coffee affect the amount of winks we get, but also electric lighting from devices like laptops and smart phones.
 The blue lighting from these screens can shift our systems into overdrive.
 On top of all this, our lives, in general, can be overstimulated.
-Our hectic day-to-day activities can trigger our adrenals—the fight or flight hormones—which in turn, would require more melatonin—the sleeping hormone—to quiet them down.
-As you can see, it’s a battle of the hormones and the more aggressive, dominant one, which is the adrenals, would prevail.
+Our hectic day-to-day activities can trigger our adrenals into a fight-or-flight mode, resulting in a cascading chain of events that may result in less than optimal sleep quality.

 How can I improve the quality of my sleep?

 Americans spent an estimated $41 billion on sleep aids and remedies in 2015, and that’s expected to grow to $52 billion by 2020, according to Natana Raj, an analyst with BCC Research in Wellesley.
 This is an astounding amount of funds being funneled into conventional treatments which usually carry negative side effects.
 But there’s hope.

 You can improve the quality of your sleep through natural methods:

 - Decreasing usage on electronic devices at least 3 hours before bed.
 (This can be done with blue blocking glasses, blue light shields on smartphones, or turning the *night shift* option on Apple products.)